MicrosoftDocs/entra-docs/docs/includes/app-provisioning-sap.md

 ### 5.1 Connect the provisioning agent to SAP ECC

+Configuration of the connection to SAP ECC is done using a wizard.
+Depending on the options you select, some of the wizard screens might not be available and the information might be slightly different.
+Use the following information to guide you in your configuration.

 To connect the Microsoft Entra provisioning agent with SAP ECC, follow these steps:

 1. Copy your web service connector [template](https://www.microsoft.com/download/details.aspx?id=51495) sapecc.wsconfig into `C:\Program Files\Microsoft ECMA2Host\Service\ECMA` folder.
 1. Generate a secret token that will be used for authenticating Microsoft Entra ID to the connector.
 It should be 12 characters minimum and unique for each application.
 1. If you haven't already done so, launch the **Microsoft ECMA2Host Configuration Wizard** from the Windows Start menu.

 1. Select **New Connector**.